maciejmiklas/node-mcu-utils/README.md

 ```

 # Open Weather
-This script provides access to [Open Weather](https://openweathermap.org), you have to register to get your application id.
+This script provides access to [Open Weather](https://openweathermap.org).
+You have to register to get your application id.
 *owe.start()* will obtain weather immediately and keep refreshing it every *owe.sync_period_sec* second.

-Open Weather delivers lots of info in forecast. *open_weather_parser.lua* reduces it to 3 next days, without nights.
+Open Weather delivers lots of info in the forecast. *open_weather_parser.lua* reduces it to 3 next days, without nights.

 ```lua
 require "open_weather.lua"